marybecker/CTCriticalFreshwaterHabitat/README.md

 I use a recently proposed conceptual framework for prioritizing site restoration and protection (Stamp et al. 2018) that averages IWI and ICI for a given stream catchment containing for wild brook trout streams.
-Stream catchments with a low IWI and ICI are degraded and are targeted for restoration as are sites with a high IWI but low ICI. sites with a high IWI but low ICI are also targeted for restoration, but with a high priority because there is indication that the alteration is coming from a small nearby localized area.
+Stream catchments with a low IWI and ICI are degraded and are targeted for restoration.
+Sites with a high IWI but low ICI are also targeted for restoration, but with a high priority because there is indication that the alteration is coming from a small nearby localized area.
 Sites with both high IWI and high ICI are targeted for protection with a high priority to maintain the current habitat.